Publishing grants are funded by the Welsh Government and administered by the Books Council of Wales.

 Individual Book Grants

-Block grants, available to the main publishers, applied for every four years, to support varied, popular publishing programmes consisting of at least 8 titles.
+Block grants, available to the main publishers, applied for every four years, to support varied, popular publishing programmes consisting of at least 8 titles (for children or adults).
 A publisher must have a robust administration and a significant amount of experience and have published books under the Individual Book Grants Scheme before being able to apply to become a Programme Grant Publisher.
 The next call for the 2029–33 period will take place during 2026–27.

 Payments for Authors

-Grants which enable publishers to offer competitive commissions and payments to authors for works of wide appeal, for adults and children.
+Publishers apply for these grants to enable them to offer competitive commissions and payments to authors for works of wide appeal, for adults and children.
 Authors should discuss their ideas with the publishers.

 Payments for Illustrators and Photographers

-Grants toward the cost of employing creative editors.
+Grants for established publishers towards the cost of employing creative editors.

 These grants are awarded every four years.
-The objective of the scheme is to ensure that varied and lively magazines are published for children, young people and adults, containing good writing and, where appropriate, quality journalism, reviews and discussion on a variety of topics.
-The Council awards franchises to magazines and periodicals for a period of up to three years.
-Grants were awarded for the 2016-19 period in September 2015.
+The objective of the scheme is to ensure that varied and lively Welsh-language magazines are published for children, young people and adults, containing good writing and, where appropriate, quality journalism, reviews and discussion on a variety of topics.
+The next round of grants will be awarded in October 2026 for the 2027–31 provision.

 This grant is awarded every four years to support a digital Welsh-language news service.
 One service, Golwg360, has already been funded to provide a service up to March 2026.
 There is an opportunity currently to compete for a second service, which will run between 2023 and 2026.
 (See Tenders)